 Biden Cancer Summit – Center Director Jay Storm to Speak

-On Friday, September 21st, Dr. Phillip “Jay” Storm CO-Director of the Center for Data Driven Discovery in Biomedicine joined the Biden Cancer Community Summit in Washington D.C. to present the commitment to “Double the Progress” through the Kids First Data Resource Center’s and the Children’s Brain Tumor Tissue Consortium to improving childhood disease research.
+On Friday, September 21st, Dr. Phillip “Jay” Storm CO-Director of the Center for Data Driven Discovery in Biomedicine joined the Biden Cancer Community Summit in Washington D.C. to present the commitment to “Double the Progress” through the Kids First Data Resource Center’s and the Children’s Brain Tumor Network to improving childhood disease research.

 “The Biden Cancer Initiative is a great opportunity to highlight the open access cloud-based platforms that the Center for Data Driven Discovery in Biomedicine at CHOP has built in partnership with the NIH to breakdown siloes, facilitate collaboration and accelerate discovery.”
 Dr. Phillip “Jay” Storm, Chief of the Division of Neurosurgery at the Children’s Hospital of Philadelphia.